 Their origins?
-Generally speaking, they have either been entirely fabricated by the wedding industry—diamond engagement rings and white wedding dresses for example—or, resurrected from century old customs that don’t always have the most honourable of origins— the roles of the best man, bridesmaid, and the honeymoon all spring from an era when brides were obtained by purchase or capture.
+Generally speaking, the wedding industry has fabricated many traditions (think diamond engagement rings and white wedding dresses).
+Others have been resurrected from century-old customs that don’t always have the most honourable of beginnings — the roles of the best man, bridesmaids, and the honeymoon all spring from an era when brides were obtained by purchase or capture.

 It’s All About the Bride

-When you pull up a Google or Pinterest search for an “unconventional wedding” you are returned images of wedding ceremonies that included llamas or brides who wore white jumpsuits instead of white ball gowns.
-Sure these elements add a level of quirkiness to the event, but do they really add meaning?
+When you pull up a Google or Pinterest search for an “unconventional wedding”, you’re served up images of wedding ceremonies that included llamas or brides who wore white jumpsuits instead of white ball gowns.
+Sure these elements add a level of quirkiness to the event, but do they add meaning?

 There are core values behind what marriage means to you and why you decided to make the transition in the first place.
-These values are entirely unique to you and your situation.
+These values are unique to you and your situation.

 In fact, let me ask you that right now: why are you having a wedding?

 I can hazard a guess as to why you are getting married, but why the wedding?
 Is it because you love parties and want to celebrate with your friends and family?
-To bring your two families and cultures together?
-Perhaps you have always dreamt of having a wedding?
-Or maybe it’s because you feel like you should?
+Perhaps you’ve always dreamt of having a wedding?

 This is the process of consciously uncovering why you are having a wedding in the first place.
-Once you know what your wedding is really about, what it truly means to you, then, you can design a celebration to embody that.
+Once you know what your wedding is about, what it truly means to you, then you can design a celebration to embody that.

 Without a purpose, it can be difficult to ignore the influence of others as they try and convince you that your wedding needs to look a certain way.

 On the other hand, when you are clear on your purpose, you will notice that you’re better able to handle these situations, comfortably manoeuvring around the influence of others.
 You will feel free to plan the wedding you want to have.